Comment on page

 - How might we handle the complexities of land tenure and honoring Indigenous stewardship?

-The Hylo stewardship team is based on Ohlone land in the Bay Area bioregion of Northern California.
+The Hylo stewardship team is based on Ohlone land in the Bay Area bioregion of Northern California, and on the lands of the Nooksack people in the Cascadia / Salmon Nation bioregion of NW Washington.
 Our organization Terran Collective conducts experiments in bioregional organizing.
-We will test these features in our own bioregional community over the course of 2022 and share our results with the community of bioregional practitioners.
+As we test these features in our own bioregional communities, we will share our findings with the global community of bioregional practitioners.